macformula/racecar/README.md

-# 🏎⚡️ ANN-E ⚡️🏎
+# 🧠⚡️ ANN-E ⚡️🧠

-Building the fastest Formula SAE Electric car requires the fastest firmware.
+Exploring the frontier of analog neural networks: where speed meets efficiency.

 ## Want to see how we do it?